merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 ## Getting new certificates:

 Even if openssl is installed, it cannot check certificates.
 There are older ones by OpenCSW in `/etc/opt/csw/ssl/certs`.
-I guess they can be used but better get newer ones.
+I guess they can be used but we can install them using pkgsrc, too

-I reminded that I had ca-certificates in Linux. ca-certificates needs py-cryptography which needs rust, and rust isn't available for Solaris-SPARC (yet).
+I reminded that I had ca-certificates in Linux, but the pkgsrc package needs py-cryptography which needs rust, and rust isn't available for Solaris-SPARC (yet).

-But it's just necessary to install security/mozilla-rootcerts-openssl to get certificates.
+But it's just necessary to install security/mozilla-rootcerts-openssl to get newer certificates.
 They will be stored in /usr/pkg/etc/openssl/certs, and then everything works well!

 ## The result